|Elliott Sound Products||Valves (Vacuum Tubes) - Myths|

 Figure 3 - Asymmetrical Distortion and Intermodulation

 With IMD, we see new sets of frequencies centred around 2.1kHz, 3.15kHz, 4.2kHz, and extending well past the end of the graph.
 Only a few of these are actually harmonically (and musically) related to the original two frequencies, so the resultant distortion is often (highly) discordant.
+Note that the sum and difference frequencies are not generated with perfectly symmetrical distortion (strange but true).

 If you were to build a valve preamp operated at a low voltage so that it will generate significant distortion at low levels (as I have done), it's very easy to dispel any myth that second harmonic distortion sounds 'nice'.
 It doesn't!
 My circuit was biased so that it would generate about 3% distortion with an input level of 300mV (this is the level I get from my FM tuner in my workshop system).
 The distortion at that level is almost exclusively the second harmonic, and a fairly clean sinewave at double the input frequency was observed as the distortion residual at the output of my distortion meter.